Convert anything, at global scale.

 Why convert VOC to AU?

-Convert to AU when preserving compatibility with older Unix or workstation software, educational assets, or historical multimedia archives.
+Choose AU as target when preserving compatibility with older Unix or workstation software, educational assets, or historical multimedia archives.

 What changes when converting VOC to AU?